lithium-apps/edge/README.md

 Here are a few useful links to help you use the module or learn more about it!
 Don't thank us, you'll sleep better :)

--   [Edge.JS documentation](https://edgejs.dev/docs/introduction): The official documentation of the Edge.JS templating language.
+-   [Edge.JS documentation][EdgeJS-url]: The official documentation of the Edge.JS templating language.
--   [NestJS documentation](https://docs.nestjs.com/): The official documentation of the NestJS framework.
+-   [NestJS documentation][NestJS-url]: The official documentation of the NestJS framework.

 <!-- CONTACT -->